tangalbert919/p37-ec-aero-15/README.md

 # Overview
-This project provides a capability to control the fan of a Gigabyte Aero 14Kv8 laptop (i.e., the Aero 14 model with i7-8750H processor).
+This project provides a capability to control the fan of a Gigabyte Aero 15 Classic laptop (i.e., the Aero 15 model with i7-9750H processor).

-This program is based on the work of Jason Ertel at https://github.com/jertel/p37-ec who wrote a program for some older Gigabyte Laptop models.
+This program is based on the work of [Jason Ertel](https://github.com/jertel/p37-ec) who wrote a program for some older Gigabyte Laptop models.

-This program monitors and controls the embedded controller (EC) on of the Laptop
+This program monitors and controls the embedded controller (EC) on the laptop.

 The EC is responsible for auto-adjusting the fan speed, however,this functionality is not activated by default.
 Therefore, the fan is running all the time.